Ronald Hudson - Fotolia

 1. Measure the cost savings and ROI

 This is the right starting point, but expectations must be carefully set.
-UC is a service -- not a product -- so conventional ROI metrics associated with phone systems won't tell the whole story.
-Increasingly, enterprises are deploying UC as a service (UCaaS) rather than premises-based UC, and since this variation uses an on-demand subscription model, total cost of ownership might be a better financial metric.
+UC is typically delivered as software, often as a service, rather than as a dedicated hardware product, so conventional ROI metrics associated with phone systems won’t tell the whole story.
+Enterprises are often deploying UC as a service (UCaaS) rather than premises-based UC, and since this variation uses an on-demand subscription model, total cost of ownership might be a better financial metric.

 Yet, cost savings should not be a primary driver for the business case.
 That's not the main benefit for UC, although some costs will fall.
 For example, departments will no longer have to pay for their own conferencing or video services.
 With UC, that duplication can be minimized by having everyone running off a common platform, resulting in some savings.
 IT overheads will also be reduced, since there would be no reason to support duplicated applications or to provide the support needed to provision UC.
 With UCaaS, most of this becomes cloud-based, reducing the need for costly IT support resources.